-When you are satisfied with your shots, it’s time to process them!
+When you are satisfied with your Orion photographs, it’s time to process them!
 If your shots are a little flat

 Check out this article by Stanley Harper on Advanced Milky Way Photography Post Processing Techniques.
 Despite having “advanced” in the title, the steps Stanley uses are not that difficult.
 He describes how to do “LRGB” processing.
 What is LRGB Processing?
 It is a technique of adjusting the colors of an image by using luminosity adjustments for the RED, GREEN, and BLUE color channels.
 If you’ve not used it, give it a try.
 You’ll take your night sky processing to the next level.

-Orion makes an outstanding subject in the nightscape photos.
-The shape of this constellation just jumps out you.
-The stars in it are bright enough to even show in reflections.
+Orion makes an outstanding subject in nightscape photos.
+The shape of this constellation just jumps out at you.
+And stars in it are bright enough to even show in reflections.
 In the following image, see how Marybeth Kiczenski takes advantage of this, adding depth and interest to this your-round freshwater spring.

-Next, Marybeth heads out wast and places Orion above the high Sierras while at the Alabama Hills, CA. Her shot is an excellent example of splitting the frame into thirds and using Orion for added interest in the sky.
-Taken in mid-November, Marybeth shows that Orion stands out even when a quarter Moon it present.
+Next, Marybeth heads out west to photograph Orion and she places him above the high Sierras while at the Alabama Hills, CA. Her shot is an excellent example of splitting the frame into thirds and using Orion for added interest in the sky.
+Taken in mid-November, Marybeth shows that Orion stands out even when a quarter Moon is present.

 “The light from the moon illuminated the foreground nicely, while not completely washing out details from the constellation,” Marybeth tells us.